 Check out this hummingbird hawk moth.
 At first, I was certain it was a hummingbird, but at closer inspection I realized that with the long mouth sticking way out there was no way that this was a hummingbird.

 It is so named because it really resembles the hummingbird.
 It even moved around like a hummingbird, fluttering from flower to flower.

 Things to do Nearby

 Like many castles in Europe, this one has exchanged hands many times.
 It was built in the 12th century and the Thirty Years War left it burnt and abandoned for 200 years.
 It’s since been restored and while I’ve visited many castles in Europe, this one was one of my favorites.

 To get here, you have to drive high up the mountain, over 2400 feet (757 meters).
 From here you can see the valley below, the Vosges mountains, the Black Forest, and possibly even the Alps.
 We went in the winter months and were able to experience an inversion.

 I loved visiting Riquewihr, but there are other equally beautiful towns in this area.
 The most popular are the larger town of Colmar, then the smaller villages of Eguisheim, Kaysersberg, Ribeauvillé, and Turckheim.
 There are many more, but these are the most prominent.

 Roughly 45 miles (72km) North is the city of Strasbourg, where you can visit the tallest Medieval building in Europe!

 If you are staying in Colmar, you could book a day trip to all of the main villages.
-I recommend this small group tour; this one takes you to Riquewihr, Eguisheim, and Haut Koenigsbourg castle.
+This small group tour takes you to Riquewihr, Eguisheim, and Haut Koenigsbourg Castle.
 Strasbourg also has a great day trip to these villages as well.

 Drive the Scenic Alsace Wine Route